Lobster Cakes

 2 tbsp red pepper, finely chopped

-7 – 8 oz. cooked lobster (fresh or frozen), cut into bite-sized chunks
+8 oz. cooked lobster meat (fresh or frozen), cut into bite-sized chunks

-Apx. ¾ cup finely ground seasoned bread crumbs for dredging lobster patties
+Apx. ¾ cup finely ground bread crumbs for coating lobster patties

 Method:

 Place warm mashed potatoes in large bowl.
 Add beaten egg and mix well.
-Add tartar sauce.
+Add tartar sauce and Dijon mustard.

 Stir in grated cheddar cheese.

-Add dillweed, parsley, and pepper.
-Stir in scallions, celery, and red pepper.
+Add parsley, garlic powder, dillweed, and pepper.
+Stir in onion, celery, and red pepper.

 Lastly, add the lobster and mix well.
 Add just enough of the first amount of bread crumbs so the mixture will hold together and can be formed into patties.

-Using ¼ cup measuring cup, scoop up mixture and form into round patties.
-In shallow bowl, place the seasoned bread crumbs.
-Dredge each patty in the bread crumbs until completely covered on all sides.
-Place on wax-paper lined baking sheet and chill for 1 hour to allow flavours to blend and for patties to become firm so they won’t break apart when sautéed.
+Using a ¼ cup measuring cup, scoop up mixture and form into round patties.
+In shallow bowl, place the second amount of bread crumbs.
+Coat each patty in the bread crumbs until completely covered on all sides.
+Place on wax-paper lined baking sheet and chill for 1 hour to allow flavours to blend and for patties to become firm so they won’t break apart when cooked.

 Preheat oven to 375F.

 Heat oil in non-stick skillet over medium-high heat.
-When oil is hot, reduce heat to medium and sauté lobster cakes 2-3 minutes on each side, until golden brown.
+When oil is hot, reduce heat to medium and cook the lobster cakes 2-3 minutes on each side, until golden brown.
 Transfer browned cakes to greased baking sheet.
-Bake in oven 6-7 minutes to finish the cooking process and allow cakes to become firm so they will hold together.
+Bake in oven 6-7 minutes to finish the cooking process.

-Serve lobster cakes, 2 per person, hot with citrus aioli or your favorite tartar sauce and a side of green salad.
+Serve lobster cakes, 2 per person, hot with your favorite tartar sauce and a side green salad.

 Lobster Cakes with Citrus Aioli